 At EarthRise guests can commune with the land and experience ecological awareness and transformational programs and practices that foster self-reflection and personal growth.
 The campus is a place where we integrate theory and practice, science and spirituality, as well as renewal and retreat.

-EarthRise at IONS is located just 35 minutes north of San Francisco.
+EarthRise at IONS is located just 30 miles north of San Francisco.
 It is easily accessible from the East Bay and North Bay, as well as from San Francisco, making it one of Northern California’s premier retreat sites.

 EarthRise has built a strong and growing clientele of educators and leaders, many of whom offer several programs each year.
-You can find their retreat information in the Hosted Workshops and Programs page of the Events section of our website.
+You can find their retreat information in the Events section of our website.

-Connection with the land is fostered through hiking trails on our 194 acres of rolling hills, a beautiful natural oak glade used for outdoor meeting space and group ceremony, as well as through a sweat lodge, and a fire circle.
+Connection with the land is fostered through hiking trails on our 194 acres of rolling hills, a beautiful natural oak glade used for outdoor meeting space and group ceremony, a small permaculture garden and multiple sitting areas for quiet contemplation.
 A beautiful meditative labyrinth made of river stones lies high on the hill overlooking the valley below.

 Broadening our knowledge of the nature and potentials of mind and consciousness and applying that knowledge to enhancing human well-being and the quality of life on the planet.